TaskBeacon/taskbeacon.github.io/source/LLMs.md

 The `LLMClient` also supports automatic translation of task configurations using the `translate_config()` method.
 This localization feature enables your task templates to be easily adapted into other languages while preserving placeholder tokens and formatting.
 By combining this with PsyFlow’s localization-ready structure,  you can easily localize tasks for global deployment.

-This is more easily accomplished using the `localize` tool in `psyflow-mcp`.
+This is more easily accomplished using the `localize` tool in `taskbeacon-mcp`.

 `translate_config()` translate the following content in configuration:
 - `subinfo_mapping` labels (e.g., `"age"`, `"gender"`)